ENQUIRE NOW

 Zhu Diwen, a Chinese American scientist and Nobel laureate in physics, once commented, “Hands-on work is an important concept.
 Chinese students are good at learning from books, but their hands-on ability is less impressive and less innovative.”
 By doing, children feel the world in their hands, and their creativity and imagination are unleashed.
 As a result, they can think and innovate independently and grow into people with strong practical abilities with increasing confidence to make a difference.

-It is not unusual to walk up the stairs to the second floor of Huili Nursery Hangzhou and hear the sound of tap, tap, tapping with hammers, the smell of wood sawing and the sight of children, and adults alike, with high levels of involvement in our Woodwork Station.
+It is not unusual to walk up the stairs to the second floor of Hiba Academy Hangzhou and hear the sound of tap, tap, tapping with hammers, the smell of wood sawing and the sight of children, and adults alike, with high levels of involvement in our Woodwork Station.
 This area is an integral part of the facilities we provide for our children and is a key part of their nursery experience.
 The Woodwork Station allows children to observe, learn and understand processes and key skills transferable to essential life skills.
 At HNH, giving children the freedom to make their own choices, think creatively and develop their problem-solving skills is a valuable investment in their development.

 All-natural material – flexible and sustainable